gldhperes/gldhperes/README.md

 ## 💡 Key Skills / Habilidades Principais

-*   ⚙️ Desenvolvimento de aplicações web e jogos
+*   ⚙️ Web and game application development
-*   🧱 Arquitetura de software com foco em **React** e **NodeJS**
+*   🧱 Software architecture with a focus on **React** and **NodeJS**
-*   🎮 Experiência com desenvolvimento de jogos em **Unity** e **C#**
+*   🎮 Game development experience with **Unity** and **C#**
-*   🔄 Git e GitHub para controle de versão
+*   🔄 Git and GitHub for version control
-*   🤝 Colaboração em equipes e comunicação eficaz
+*   🤝 Collaboration in teams and effective communication
-*   💬 Paixão por aprender e resolver problemas complexos
+*   💬 Passion for learning and solving complex problems

-> 💭 “A tecnologia é a ferramenta, mas a criatividade é o motor que transforma o código em algo memorável.”
+> 💭 “Technology is the tool, but creativity is the engine that transforms code into something memorable.”

 ## 🛠 Tech Stack

 #### Frontend

-React · Next.js (Presumido) · TypeScript · JavaScript · HTML5 · CSS3
+React · Next.js (Assumed) · TypeScript · JavaScript · HTML5 · CSS3

 #### Backend

-NodeJS · Express (Presumido) · MongoDB (Presumido)
+NodeJS · Express (Assumed) · MongoDB (Assumed)

 #### Game Development